Audit logs

 Getting the Audit log

-There are two ways of getting concatenated audit log using Omni:
+There are two ways of getting a concatenated audit log using Omni:

 1. Using UI.
-Simply click "Download audit log" in the main menu.
+Simply click "Download audit log" in the main menu from the home panel on the lower right.

 2. Using omnictl audit-log command.
 This command will stream the audit log from the Omni to the local machine stdout.